quantio/1010macro-external-dev-template/README.md

 ```

 #### Unit_tests task
-Runs all unit tests (*.spec.js, ignores *.e2e.spec.js) for the app deployed into 1010data platform.
+Runs all Unit tests (*.spec.js, ignores *.e2e.spec.js) for the app deployed into 1010data platform.
 These tests use tendo.

 To run:
 ```